 The Feststellungsprüfung is an examination conducted by universities that assesses your proficiency in subjects that are crucial to your chosen degree programme and also in German language.
 A foundation course (Studienkolleg) in Germany can help you prepare for this examination.
 This is a full-time course with about 32 hours of instruction per week and usually takes upto two semesters to complete.
 The two components of the course are German language and subjects relevant to the study programme you want to register for later.

 The minimum eligibility criteria for enrollment in a Studienkolleg are a valid school leaving certificate (12th) with relevant subject combination and proficiency in German language (approx. B1 level based on the Common European Framework of Reference for Languages).
 Your subject knowledge and if applicable German language proficiency will be tested in an entrance exam (Aufnahmeprüfung) by the course coordinators before you enroll yourself in foundation course.

 On successfully taking the Feststellungsprüfung, which has a written and an oral component, you are eligible to apply for a bachelor degree course.
 Please remember that success in this examination does not automatically lead to an admission to a university or FH.

 - Successfully completing the first year of a bachelor programme from a recognized university in India in the relevant subject field.

-- Successfully clearing the IIT Joint Entrance Examination for admission to courses in technology and natural sciences.
+- Successfully clearing the IIT Joint Entrance Examination (Advance) for admission to courses in technology and natural sciences.